 Chez Dodo is located at Budapest, Sas u.
 7, 1051 Hungary.

 Located on the ground floor of the Boscolo Budapest Hotel, the New York Cafe is a major tourist destination due to its ornate decor.
 Truly one of a kind, the self-proclaimed “most beautiful cafe in the world” has marble columns, Venetian chandeliers and ceiling frescoes.
 The cafe’s leather menu includes both sweet and savory dishes.
 High tea is a great option if you have the time and money to indulge in the luxurious afternoon experience.

 New York Café is located at Budapest, Erzsébet krt.
 9-11, 1073 Hungary.

-Budapest’s best bread bakery, Artizán Bakery, also sells wonderful pastries.
+Budapest’s best bread bakery, Artizán Bakery, sells wonderful pastries in addition to great bread.
 We originally discovered the bakery because of its bread, but we were hooked once we tasted the pastries.
 Our favorite pastry is Artizán’s take on the Finnish Korvipusti or Swedish Bulle, though we also enjoyed both the chocolate cherry pastry and the sweet cottage cheese pastry.
 In other words, we loved every pastry we ate at Artizán Bakery.

 A living icon of Budapest’s original cafe culture, Café Gerbeaud stands proudly on Vörösmarty Square where it has stood since 1870.
 This historic European cafe serves traditional desserts and coffee as well as a menu of savory food.
 We visited Café Gerbeaud to step into Budapest’s past but balked at the outrageous prices inside the cafe’s pastry case.